iifl-logo

 Developments at IL&FS and its adverse impact on the Company/IECCL:

-Further, the Reconstituted Board is in the process of finalizing a comprehensive approach to manage the current situation including sale of existing equity share holding by IL&FS Group.
+Further, the Reconstituted Board is in the process of finalizing a comprehensive approach to manage the current situation including sale of existing equity share holding by IL & FS Group.
 In this process, the Reconstituted Board, as part of resolution process for the Company, has invited expression of interest for acquiring the equity stake in the Company.
 In January 2022, a bid had been received from an unincorporated Consortium which was subjected to challenge through counter bid under a Swiss Challenge method.
-The successful bid has been put up to the Committee of Creditors for their approval.
-Upon approval by the Committee of Creditors, the bid would be placed for approval by Justice D.K.
-Jain (Retd.), followed by sanction of Honble NCLT.
+The successful bid has been approved by the Committee of Creditors and the process of securing the approval by Justice D.K.
+Jain (Retd.), followed by approval of Honble NCLT is in progress.

 Discussion on Financial Performance: